Ready to find the perfect college degree?

-As you consider majoring in the health sciences, you’re probably curious what you will study in a health sciences degree program.
-The study of health sciences prepares students for a wide range of opportunities in the field of health care.
-The classes you take as a health sciences major can equip you with the skills you need to work in health education, health administration, health care delivery and radiology.
+The study of health sciences prepares you for a wide range of opportunities in the field of health care.
+The classes you take as a health sciences major can equip you with the skills you need to work in:

 Core Coursework in a Health Sciences Program

 Health science is a non-clinical program, according to U.S. News & World Report.
 You certainly can enter the field from a clinical background.
 In fact, having clinical experience can be an asset.
-However, most of what you study in a health sciences degree program is more closely related to administration and health education than to the practice of actually providing care in a clinical setting.
+However, most of what you study in a health sciences degree program is more closely related to administration and health education than to providing care in a clinical setting.

 Concentrations in Health Sciences Programs